karma-exchange-org/karma-exchange/ORG-CONTRIB.md

 Once you have received code review approval follow the [merge instructions](https://help.github.com/articles/merging-a-pull-request).
 In most cases it should just be as simple as clicking the "Merge pull request" button.

-After the code is merged, delete your branch on git hub.
-Click "delete branch".
+After the code is merged, delete your branch on git hub by clicking "delete branch".

 ### Cleanup your local branch